BrendonONeill/BugTrackingAppV2/README.md

 <img src="bt-ui.png" height="500">

 ## Working on
-- Posting bugs and users
+- Calling to API with logged in users id
-- Viewing bugs and users
+- Filtering and sorting bugs and users
-- Update middleware with JWT and cookies
+- Fixing UI bugs with client side
-- Understanding the flow of server side and client side rendering
+- Cleaning up code and using best pratice methods
 - Designing new UI

 ## Researching